Global-Chem/global-chem/paper.md

   <i>Figure 5: Failed CGenFF Compounds</i>
 </p>

+Full logs of failed compounds are found in the `test` directory in the github repository.

 ### Discussion

 An interesting observation from the present data is the ability of tools to handle the ampersand `&` operator in SMILES for materials.
 For example, diamond is a common carbon substance whose SMILES strings is indicated in the OpenSMILES